42-Short/shortinette/docs/SETUP.md

 As a 42 student, you have access to the [GitHub student pack](https://education.github.com/pack#offers), which includes $200 of DigitalOcean credit for one year.
 If you haven't unlocked it yet, visit [this link](https://github-portal.42.fr) and log in with your 42 account.

 ### Creating the Server
+If you already have a cloud server, you can skip this section.

 On DigitalOcean, cloud servers are called **Droplets**.
 Here's how to set one up:

 1. Create a DigitalOcean account (GitHub sign-up is available).